wgy1027/postFireSeverityAssessment/englishPronunciation.md

 ## Pronunciation of [æ]
 Sound [æ] is a near-open front unrounded short tense vowel [æ], as in man[mæn], or hat[hæt].
 - Position of the tongue (backness/height): The back part of the tongue is raised a little; the front of the tongue stretches forward and presses behind the bottom front teeth.
 The production of this sound requires stretching of the tongue.
-- Lip position: Lips are more spread than in the rest position but less than in vowel [i:].
+- Lip position: Lips are more spread than in the rest position but less than in vowel [i].
 - Jaw-dropping: The production of this sound requires a large opening jaw.
 This vowel will not sound natural unless the jaw drops as needed.
 - Length: [æ] is a short vowel.
 - Tenseness: This is a tense vowel.